Code

 Additional styling for fenced code blocks

-In contrast to other block elements the attributes follow the first fence of the code block on the same line after a space, like ```md {linenos=true}
+The attributes follow the first fence of the code block on the same line after a space, like ```md {linenos=true, linenostart=6}

 .